 Finding Material not Available at BU

 It should be noted that the BU Libraries do not own all of the books or articles you may find listed somewhere.
 We may have more than you think, however.
-For instance, to see if an article really is available to Boston University, librarians often start at our eJournal search.
+For instance, to see if an article really is available to Boston University, librarians often start with a journal title search.
 Keep in mind that one needs to search for the journal name here, not the article title.
 There are other, similar tricks that are sometimes necessary to expose our full range of resources.

 If we do not own a book you want, the fastest way to get it is to search BU WorldCat Local.
 If you see that it’s available within the Boston Library Consortium (BLC) libraries, you can click on a green request button to have it delivered to BU.
 It usually takes only 2 to 3 days to retrieve a book through this system.